rcemper/native-api-global-view-and-copy/README.md

 A utility using IRIS NativeAPI to View, Copy, and Merge Globals
 This code runs rather slowly and creates a lot of network traffic.
+**!!
+There is no need for any additional code on the source server !!**

 *Background:*
 As $QUERY is not supported by Native API  it is a rather long and
 boring workaround with the functions **IsDefined** (aka $DATA) and